rokolinkon/cw2-best-practices/README.md

 ![image](https://user-images.githubusercontent.com/70546234/229973109-45b3a695-9d61-4bf3-a10a-937030e1acdc.png)

-So, to comply with this new rule, let’s make a new branch, for example… `git checkout -b dev && git push —set-upstream origin dev`.
+So, to comply with this new rule, let’s make a new branch, for example… `git checkout -b dev && git push --set-upstream origin dev`.
 We’ll need this to make pull requests on later.

 ### Feature Branching
 For this exercise, let’s make a feature branch and call it `clean-code`, for a step later on.
 At the end, we will merge this back into `dev` and make a PR from `dev` to `master`.